zodman/videojs-wordpress/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the `videojs-html5-video-player-for-wordpress` folder to the `/wp-content/plugins/` directory
+1. Upload the `videojs-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the [videojs] shortcode in your post or page using the following options.